"Buildings into Active Nodes" workshop

 - Trusted data sharing of building-relevant data and new business models

-The presentations, round tables, sharing of open tools and know-how are expected to provide all the participants with recommendations related to energy services to promote to the different stakeholders.
-Furthermore, through this workshop novel concepts, use cases and data-driven business scenarios will emerge to extend the application of the participants’ work.
+The presentations, round tables, sharing of open tools and know-how provided all the participants with recommendations related to energy services to promote to the different stakeholders.
+Furthermore, through this workshop novel concepts, use cases and data-driven business scenarios emerged to extend the application of the participants’ work.

-In this workshop, elite researchers from Horizon 2020 projects, as well as other research teams, will engage in presentations and discussions around the thematics described above, share lessons learned from the implementation of their activities and projects and define possible synergies and collaboration opportunities around specific topics of interest.
+In this workshop, elite researchers from Horizon 2020 projects, as well as other research teams, engaged in presentations and discussions around the thematics described above, shared lessons learned from the implementation of their activities and projects and defined possible synergies and collaboration opportunities around specific topics of interest.

 09.00 – 09.10

 Opening & Welcome

 Eleni Tsironi, (BEYOND)

 An integrative approach for smart energy services in buildings

 Dr. Stoyan, Danov (BIGG)

 09.50 – 10.10